Azure/deployment-stacks/TUTORIAL.md

 delete `publicIP1` or `publicIP2`.
 The request should fail.

-To manage deployment stack locks with Azure PowerShell, include the `-UpdateBehavior` parameter of the `New-AzSubscriptionDeploymentStack` command; the legal values are as follows:
+To manage deployment stack locks with Azure PowerShell, include the `-UpdateBehavior` parameter of the `New-AzSubscriptionDeploymentStack` command; the valid values are as follows:

 - `detachResources`: Upon detach, don't delete the previously managed resources
 - `purgeResources`: Upon detach, delete the previously managed resources